Sea Trout Fishing Tackle

 Excellent examples of such a sea trout reel are to be found

-the faster retrieval of line, many experienced sea trout
+of line, many experienced sea trout fishers prefer a geared

-fishers prefer a geared "Multiplier" reel, such as the Hardy
+"Multiplier" reel, such as the Hardy

 Marquis 8/9 multiplier or the Young's 1500 series multiplier